-Actions / timing: a) Internal audit - conduct an internal audit of Gaelic skills and training needs through the life of each edition of the plan.
-Audit conducted annually and reported as part of our Gaelic Language Plan progress reports b) Induction - knowledge of the third edition of the Park Authority's Gaelic Language Plan and training opportunities are embedded in new staff inductions.
+Actions / timing:a) Internal audit - conduct an internal audit of Gaelic skills and training needs through the life of each edition of the plan.
+Audit conducted annually and reported as part of our Gaelic Language Plan progress reports.
+Future audits will also gather information on staff demand for Gaelic language skills training b) Induction - knowledge of the third edition of the Park Authority's Gaelic Language Plan and training opportunities are embedded in new staff inductions.